Search

 Whereas critical thinking helps you evaluate value through analysis, analytical thinking is about examining the parts of an argument.
 It looks much more closely at the thought process.

 To improve in this area, developing your reflective thinking skills will be of tremendous value.
+We’ll talk more about how do this in the section for the eighth type.

 Three: Creative Thinking